-- a. notice of the Formal Charge(s), citing the alleged behavior; - b. the date, time, and location for the Hearing: - c. the name of the Administrative Hearing Officer who will hear the case; - d. the names of any witnesses being called to provide testimony; - e. notice of the right of reasonable access to any primary documentary evidence through the Office of Student Conduct; - f. a statement indicating that the Respondent and the Complainant may seek assistance from a Student Conduct Counselor in the preparation of his/her case for the Hearing; - g. a statement indicating that the Respondent and the Complainant have the right to be represented, at their own expense, by a Representative during the Conduct Procedures; - h. if a Serious Violation, notice that possible sanctions include Suspension or Expulsion; and - i. if a Serious Violation, notice that the Respondent's University account and official academic transcript will be placed on hold until determinations on responsibility and sanction(s) (if applicable) are made.
+- a. notice of the Formal Charge(s), citing the alleged behavior prohibited by the Code; - b. the date, time, and location for the Hearing; - c. the name of the Administrative Hearing Officer who will hear the case; - d. the names of any witnesses being called to provide testimony; - e. a statement indicating that the Respondent and the Complainant may seek assistance from a Student Conduct Counselor in the preparation of his/her case for the Hearing; - f. a statement indicating that the Respondent and the Complainant have the right to be represented, at their own expense, by a Representative during the Conduct Procedures pursuant to Chapter 6, Section III of the Code; - g. if a Serious Violation, notice that possible sanctions include Conduct Suspension or Expulsion for a Student or Registration Suspension or Registration Revocation for a Student Organization; and - h. if a Serious Violation, notice that the Respondent's University account and official academic transcript will be placed on hold until determinations on responsibility and sanction(s) (if applicable) are made.